A doula can support you virtually.

 When I responded that I had just arrived, she said that the birth preparation empowered them to feel confident and not afraid even though labor was moving very quickly.

 One HUGE advantage to virtual childbirth education and virtual labor support is that I can now support pregnant people no matter where they live!

-If you’re interested in virtual childbirth education and virtual labor support, just schedule a free Virtual Interview or fill out the form on the “Let’s Meet” page.
+If you’re interested in virtual childbirth education and virtual labor support, just schedule a FREE virtual interview on my calendar – or fill out my contact form and I’ll get back to you ASAP.
 I’d love to be your virtual doula!

-If you are uncertain about what hospital is best for your type of birth, please check the Hospital Project, where hospitals are rated by experienced doulas based on what services, protocols and policies are in place.
+If you’re uncertain about what hospital is best for your type of birth, please check the Hospital Project – where hospitals are rated by experienced doulas based on what services, protocols and policies are in place.

 And if you want to help make changes to hospital policies, be sure to participate in the Letters Project (and tell all of your pregnant friends!)